TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 ### The prototype

 Before we go much further, there's something important you need to understand about JavaScript objects.
 All objects in JavaScript have a `prototype`.
-Stated simply, the `prototype` is another object that the original object _inherits_ from, which is to say, the original object has access to all of its `prototype`'s methods and properties.
+The `prototype` is another object that the original object _inherits_ from, which is to say, the original object has access to all of its `prototype`'s methods and properties.

 Let's break it down.